field-guides/machine-structures/machine-structures+markdown_mmd.md

 % Machine Structures Field Guide
 % Written by Krishna Parashar
+% with the humble help of Tomas Vega
 % Published by [The OCM](http://ocm.io) on December 8th, 2013
 \pagebreak